Interpolation in Linear Logic and Related Systems: Continuum-many extensions with the deductive interpolation property

 \begin{proof} We have for every $a \in A$, $1\meet 1 = 1$, $a\meet 1 \leq a \meet 1$, and $(a \meet 1) \meet 1 = a \meet 1$.
 Hence $\alg{\mathbf{A}, \bang}$, satisfies (G1), (G2), and (G4).
 Moreover, for (G3) note that, by assumption, for all $a,b \in A$, $a \meet 1 \leq 1$ and $b\meet 1 \leq 1$ are idempotent, so it follows that $(a\meet 1)(b\meet 1) =(a\meet 1)\meet (b \meet 1) = (a\meet b) \meet 1$. \end{proof}

-We now introduce an algebraic construction that produces a residuated lattice from an arbitrary abelian group ${\m G}$.
-The residuated lattices arising from this construction may always be expanded to pointed residuated lattices, A-algebras, and girales.
+We now introduce an algebraic construction that produces a commutative residuated lattice from an arbitrary abelian group ${\m G}$.
+The commutative residuated lattices arising from this construction may always be expanded to pointed commutative residuated lattices, A-algebras, and girales.